-Those in at risk groups, or those feeling breathless or very unwell or who develop a productive cough (bringing up phlegm) should telephone their GP or GP out-of-hours service for advice.
+Those in at-risk groups, those who feel breathless or very unwell, or those who develop a productive cough (bringing up phlegm) should telephone their GP or GP out of hours service for advice.
 For these people, antiviral medication may be advised.

-The PHA advises that it is important patients do not go to an accident and emergency department unless absolutely necessary and urgent.
+It is important that patients do not go to an Emergency Department unless absolutely necessary and urgent.

 If an employee develops flu-like symptoms at work, arrangements should be made for them to go home.
 They should remain at home until they recover.

-Employers can help reduce the spread of all viruses by encouraging good personal hygiene.
+Employers can help reduce the spread of all viruses by encouraging and following good personal hygiene:

-- Covering nose and mouth when coughing or sneezing and using a tissue when possible.
+- Cover the nose and mouth when coughing or sneezing and use a tissue where possible.

-- Disposing of used tissues quickly and carefully and washing hands immediately.
+- Dispose of used tissues quickly and carefully and wash hands immediately.

-- Cleaning hard surfaces (eg door handles) frequently using your usual cleaning product.
+- Clean hard surfaces (eg door handles) frequently using your usual cleaning product.